 Mark Rothko was one of the leading abstract expressionists, a painter that developed a distinct imprint all his own.
 Rothko’s signature format consisted of soft rectangles on top of each other, floating against a colorful background, a form that became the hallmark of his late career.
 You can see many of these paintings at the National Gallery of Art’s East Building, as well as at the Phillips Collection, where the Rothko Room is one of the most popular attractions.

 Élisabeth Louise Vigée-LeBrun

-Known to many as Madame Le Brun, this French painter of portraits utilized a neoclassical style in depicting some of society’s most important figures during the late-18th century.
-In fact, Vigée-LeBrun served as the portrait painter for one Marie Antoinette, and one of those historical pieces can be seen at the National Gallery of Art.
+Known to many as Madame Le Brun, this French painter of portraits utilized a neoclassical style in depicting some of society’s most important figures during the late 18th century.
+In fact, Vigée-LeBrun served as the portrait painter for Marie Antoinette, and one of those historical pieces can be seen at the National Gallery of Art.
 Two more of her pieces can be seen at the National Museum of Women in the Arts, located Downtown.

 The king of surrealism, Salvador Dalí was responsible for some of the 20th century’s most mind-blowing and enduring paintings.
 However, one of his most unexpected works resides at the National Gallery of Art: The Sacrament of the Last Supper.
 The piece combines the actual view from Dalí’s home on the Catalan coast of Spain with a depiction of Jesus’ Last Supper.
 Although not as surreal as the artist’s other work, the painting appropriately retains a dreamlike quality in its Christian imagery.